 The idea of a government-imposed, three-year building moratorium in Perry Hall is dead.
 In its place is a plan for a voluntary ban.

-The decision to arrange a pact among developers, government and community leaders was reached yesterday at a meeting attended by Baltimore County Executive Roger B. Hayden, two County Council members, county planning and public works officials, Perry Hall residents, landowners and builders.
+The decision to create a private pact among developers, government and community leaders was reached yesterday at a meeting attended by Baltimore County Executive Roger B. Hayden, two County Council members, county planning and public works officials, Perry Hall residents, landowners and builders.

 If all parties can work out the details -- such as how to enforce the agreement -- a voluntary, two-year ban would take effect immediately.

 Mr. Hayden had first proposed the ban on a 3,000-acre parcel in Perry Hall last month, in response to complaints about overcrowded schools and services not keeping pace with new construction.
-But the executive couldn't get the five votes needed in the seven-member council to get it approved.
+But the executive couldn't get the five council votes needed to get it approved.

 Development in White Marsh-Perry Hall, an area designated by the county to absorb new growth, has increased way ahead of the county's ability to provide services.
 And the result has been congestion and complaints.